Preventing a Medicare Recoupment Audit

 While audits and appeals may be a cost of doing business in the health care space, providers can take viable steps to reduce the likelihood of an audit.
 From evaluating practices to ensure claims are appropriately billed, refining those practices accordingly, and establishing plans and policies to respond to any audit, providers can increase chances that they will not be targeted, and position themselves to effectively and immediately respond when an auditor does show up.

-Equipped with more than 150 years of collective experience and insight accumulated through decades of representing health care providers across the state of Texas, Hendershot, Cannon & Hisey, P.C. has the breadth of knowledge to address the concerns and compliance issues of clients on both a preventative and defensive basis.
+Equipped with more than 150 years of collective experience and insight accumulated through decades of representing health care providers across the state of Texas, Hendershot, Cowart & Hisey, P.C. has the breadth of knowledge to address the concerns and compliance issues of clients on both a preventative and defensive basis.
 If you wish to discuss our services and learn more about preventing Medicare audits, contact us to speak with a Houston health care law attorney.